tinue/sharp-pocket-computer/SharpCommunicator/Quickstart.md

 * `RCVSTAT "COM1:",24`
 * `LOAD "COM1:`

-Then, send the program with: `java -jar SharpCommunicator.jar --in-file globe.bas --device pc1600`
+Then, send the program from your PC with: `java -jar SharpCommunicator.jar --in-file globe.bas --device pc1600`

-## Sharp PC-1500 -> Computer (using CE-158X)
+## Sharp PC-1500 -> Computer (using CE-158X via USB)
 * First, prepare the PC-1500 by entering `SETDEV U1,CI,CO`
-* Next, start the receiver on the PC with: `java -jar SharpCommunicator.jar --out-file globe.bas`
+* Next, start the receiver on the PC with: `java -jar SharpCommunicator.jar --out-file globe.bas --out-format binary`
 * Last, save the program on the PC-1500 with: `CSAVEa`

 ## Shrink a Basic program